Digital Research Storytelling Workshop

 Our Approach: Digital Research Storytelling

-No experience is necessary or needed to participate in our workshop.
-We provide all the tools and hands-on support needed.
+No prior experience is required — we provide all the tools and hands-on support needed.

 Our Goal